facelessuser/Rummage/docs/src/markdown/installation.md

 1. Download Xcode from the Mac App Store.
 2. Navigate to Xcode > Preferences > Downloads tab.
 3. Click the button to install the Command Line Tools.
-4. Open Terminal (Applications/Terminal) and run `xcode-select –install`.
+4. Open Terminal (Applications/Terminal) and run `xcode-select --install`.
 You will be prompted to install the Xcode Command Line Tools.

 ## Installation